vijay-karavadra/graph-rag/docs/guide/adapters.md

 : Indicates whether the store supports lists in metadata values or not.
 Stores which do not support it directly (:material-alert-circle:{.yellow}) can be used by applying the [ShreddingTransformer][langchain_graph_retriever.transformers.ShreddingTransformer] document transformer to documents before writing, which spreads the items of the collection into multiple metadata keys.

-__Combined Adjacent Query__
+__Optimized Adjacency__

-: Whether the store supports the more efficient "combined adjacent query" to retrieve nodes adjacent to multiple edges in a single query.
-Stores which don't use the combined query instead use a fallback implementation which issues a query for each edge.
+: Whether the store supports an optimized query for nodes adjacent to multiple edges.
+Without this optimization each edge must be queried separately.
 Stores that support the combined adjacent query perform much better, especially when retrieving large numbers of nodes and/or dealing with high connectivity.

 !!! warning

     Graph Retriever can be used with any of these supported Vector Stores.
-However, stores that operate directly on normalized data and perform the combined adjacent query are much more performant and better suited for production use.
+However, stores that operate directly on nested collections (without denormalization) and support optimized adjacency much more performant and better suited for production use.
 Stores like Chroma are best employed for early experimentation, while it is generally recommended to use a store like DataStax AstraDB when scaling up.